lavignes/smasm/docs/smasm.md

 ```

 Because `*` is a relative address from the start of the current section,
-you should not use it for absolute addressesing modes.
+you should not use it for absolute addressing modes.
 It will result in a
 incorrect address unless you set it to the exact physical address that a
 section will be ultimately placed during linking.